-- Make sure that your Apple TV is 2nd or later.
+- Make sure that your Apple TV is 2nd generation or later (most are).

 - Make sure that both your Apple TV and iPad can access the Internet and that they are on the same Wi-Fi network (the Wi-Fi network name should be the same).

 - Make sure Airplay is turned “on” on your Apple TV.
 Go to Settings -> Airplay.